 Dr. Singer: I studied as a geriatrician.
 It's a population that naturally dovetails with what we're doing at CareLinx, because they have the greatest functional status needs.
 And personally, I really love that population.
 I had a very close relationship with one of my grandmothers, and that helps me understand that being able to do something meaningful for someone in your own life is incredibly powerful.

-I thought, and still believe, that CareLinx has a really elegant solution, and it answers a lot of the issues that the health system has historically faced in trying to bridge that gap.
-I’ve worked with CareLinx to ensure our product directly addresses this need.
-Extending health into the home through caregivers enables our clients – ACOs, large health systems, or payers – to save on total cost of care and improve outcomes.
+I thought, and still believe, that CareLinx has a really elegant solution.
+It answers a lot of the issues that health care organizations have historically faced in trying to bridge that gap.
+I've worked with CareLinx to ensure our product directly addresses this need.
+Extending health into the home through caregivers enables our clients - ACOs, large health systems, or payers - to save on total cost of care and improve health outcomes.

 Q: There’s definitely a shift in the focus of health policy in the U.S., from facility care to home care.
 How does CareLinx’s business model adapt to that?
 How can health plans and systems adapt to that?

-Dr. Singer: The cost of home care assistance – via a caregiver agency, private caregiver, or otherwise – can be too much for most families, even though they have the need.
-CareLinx is unique in that our business model, because it’s a marketplace, avoids high brick and mortar infrastructure expenses, keeping the costs down for families or for someone paying on their behalf.
-That, along with extremely high-quality standards and a network of more than 300,000 caregivers across the nation, means we are really well prepared for this shift in health policy.
+Dr. Singer: The cost of home care assistance - via a caregiver agency, private caregiver, or otherwise - can be too much for most families, even though they have the need.
+CareLinx is unique in that our business model is a marketplace.
+Accordingly, we avoid high brick-and-mortar infrastructure expenses, keeping the costs down for families and individuals paying on behalf of a loved one.
+That, along with extremely high-quality standards and a network of more than 300,000 caregivers across the nation, means we have the right resources and are really well prepared for this shift in health policy.

 Health systems and payers need to understand the ROI equation well enough to build home care into their own structure, and the changing environment puts a lot of time pressure on them.
 It causes a lot of uncertainty.
 Although they want to do the right thing and learn alongside us, the rapid changes and tightening of the belt across the industry make it really challenging from every direction.